Index and Resource Guide to Abstract Games

 A traditional Malagasy match consists of a series of 10 games played, with each of the five openings played once by each player.
 A player losing a game must play a punishment game called a vela (Malagasy for debt), in which the winner sacrifices 17 pieces before continuing play normally.
 The five openings (riatra) are: vakiloha e2e3(+2), havanana f2e3(+2), ilaihavia d2e3 (+2), fohy d3e3(+1), and kobaka d3e3(-1).
 The board is sometimes set up in the mirror image of the diagram above.

-In 2008, a team of Dutch researchers showed that Fanorona is a draw with best play.
+In 2008, a team of Dutch researchers showed that Fanorona is a draw with best play, if White plays the havanana or fohy openings (the authors believe that vakiloha is a loss for White, but were unable to establish a result for the other two openings).
 In 2012, there was a new flurry of interest in Fanorona, when it was introduced as a minigame in the popular video game Assassin's Creed III.

 Bibliography